Dan Lepinski, P.E.

 Description: 2026 Training for Code Enforcement (Permit & Inspection), Fire Chiefs, FIre Marshals, Electrical & Solar Contractors, Licensed Profesional Engineers, and others involved in the design, construction, and commissioning of solar electric systems, energy storage systems ("ESS") from residential size up to large-scale and container-based units for data centers, and more.

-ICC Authorized Course Number: 51610
+ICC Authorized Course Number: To Be Announced

 (Identical sessions on two separate days to accommodate attendee schedules.)